SterArcher/OHCA-registry-Slovenia/_posts/2022-05-03-We were on a GRA meeting.md

 ---
-title: We were on GRA meeting 🗣
+title: We were on GRA meeting 🗣 (day 1)󠁣󠁴󠁿
-(day 1 of the Glasgow visit)󠁣󠁴󠁿
 Featuresdate: 2022-05-03 18:14:12 -0000
 categories: GRA; meeting; networking
 tags: GRA meeting